TIBETAN MASTIFF PUPPIES COLORADO - ABOUT WEST MAGIC TIBETAN MASTIFFS

 I co-owned Moxie with a long standing breeder close by in Denver and when I finally figured out that I got a bad deal and bought a beautiful puppy from another breeder who this long time breeder did not like, they breached the contract because I was talking to the breeder of my new puppy.
 I brought the girl back to him and within one day the dog had run away and they did not notify anyone that she was missing until three days later.
 When I found out about it, I hung fliers and searched for her.
 She followed my car to the breeder's home all they did was let me stick my finger through the fence to say good bye to her.
 Frankly, I don't think they really cared if they got her back or not.
 All she was to them, in my opinion, was a trophy in the show ring, eventually to be bred.
 That is what I have learned from all my experiences with these AKC show breeders and the AKC.

 Meet Hoss' sister (photo to right).
-Not really knowing the breeder who breeds Tibetan Mastiffs and another large breed in the Midwest, I defended them.
+Not really knowing the breeder who breeds Tibetan Mastiffs and Bernese Mountains dogs in Wisconsin, I defended them.
 This girl and Hoss were both bred by WWTMs.
 I was taking in dogs from the breeder who passed away and made a bad decision to give this person a girl I had kept for ten months until the person cane to get her.
 At that point, I asked if they really wanted her because I had grown attached to her and they stated they did.
 Within a couple of months of having her she was bred by the breeder.
 A while later the breeder wanted me to take her back because they said they had a hard time selling the puppies because of the colors.
 At that time I was not in a position to take the girl back.
 To make a long story short, the girl was bred again and then shortly after having the second litter shy of four years old, she died.
-It was then I decided I would never trust a high volume AKC or show breeder again.
+It was then I decided I would never trust a high volume AKC or show breeder again, especially this one.
+This breeder used me to get other breeders lines behind their back and the puppy I got from them was not something I would breed or want in my line.
+I can provide you with health testing results.
+BREEDERS LIKE THIS CONTINUE TO "GIVE" PEOPLE THEIR "REJECTS" OR "USED DOGS" IN EXCHANGE FOR CO-OWNING LITTERS.
+BASED ON MY EXPERIENCES THEY DO THIS PURELY FOR MONEY AND DISREGARD FOR THE HEALTH OR INTEGRITY OF THE LINES.
+IT ALSO IS A WAY FOR THEM TO GET OTHER BREEDERS LINES "THROUGH THE BACK DOOR".
+I COULD NEVER WITH A GOOD CONSCIENCE RECOMMEND THIS BREEDER OR HER AFFILIATES.
+DO YOUR RESEARCH!
 I cannot understand how people can support a breeders like this.
 They breed several breeds, many litters a year in addition to co-owned litters and make a living off dogs.
 They criticize anybody who gets in the way of their dog "businesses".
 They also put on very good "acts", even invoking the name of God into their conversations, as if they really believe it.
 It is amazing the lengths to which they will go.
+Everything is about them and they use photos belonging to others that they were not given permission to use.
+I paid for OFA results on my formerly co-owned dog and I returned the dog because of my breached contract and the results were posted even though they are not in possession of the original paperwork.
+Some people think they can just use and take from others and have no honor or integrity.
 Those who support and know of what these breeders do, need to look in the mirror.
 Their silence makes them no better.

 The show breeders hate the breeder of one of my dogs because that breeder is on to the AKC and it's corruption yet are very happy to get his lines through "the back door".
 They accuse this breeder of breeding too many pups, or breeding unhealthy dogs, when from what I can see, the show breeders breed just as many if not more through their co-owned dogs.
 I have seen OFA results change.
 How does that happen?
 They are supposed to be read by three experts.
 You think one of them might mention that a film is unacceptable?
 They just know "the ropes".
 With so much money in dogs, i.e. handlers, travel, show fees, etc.; it seems that shady things happen.
 FOLLOW THE mONEY!
 Anyway, the AKC is very powerful and has "targeted" a breeder I know because they "don't comply" with fines and threats.
 This happened to this friend who refused to sign a litter application.
 After his refusal the AKC threatened them with audits, inspections and fines, even though the person asked to have all their dogs removed from their registry.
 Once you register your dog with AKC you are putting them at risk to be stolen and the AKC will not remove them from the registry, even at your request.
 Think before signing your dogs up with AKC.